Ar-Kareem/SAT_puzzle_solver/README.md

 ### 1) Install Python deps

+If you want to use this repo to solve puzzles (or for development) Then:

-Use a fresh virtualenv/conda env:
+Run the following to use a fresh virtualenv/conda env:

 ```bash
 conda create -p ./env python=3.11